Ranking every striker Chelsea have signed under Roman Abramovich

 What’s less encouraging is his tendency to miss those chances in increasingly creative ways.

-Signed for £47.5 million in 2020, Werner hasn’t come close to justifying his price tag yet after scoring only six league goals in his debut season.
+Signed for £47.5 million in 2020, Werner hasn’t really justified his price tag yet, scoring just 10 Premier League goals since his arrival.

-But Chelsea fans are largely still behind him and there’s potential for improvement this year.
+But Chelsea fans are largely still behind him and there’s still potential for improvement… right?
+Right?

 Scored a hat-trick against Manchester United and took the piss out of Jose Mourinho for suggesting he was actually 35, not 32 years old, by celebrating a goal against Spurs by pretending he was an old man.